test1809/test18.09.15/README.md

 This is less likely to occur by first calculating the logarithm of each number and then the sum of the logarithms.

 Java does not have a method for calculating the logarithm of a BigDecimal.
 There are solutions to calculate the logarithm for a BigDecimal, for example using Newton's method.
 For this test I have decided to use double values in the method that calculates the geometric mean.
-This solution it is only an approximation.
+This solution is only an approximation.